 We can be booked for presentations to community organisations, schools and businesses around greater Brisbane, where we demonstrate Care Kit contents and the huge need for our Queensland community to help children in crisis or entering foster care.

-We supply free age-specific Care Kits at point of need
+We supply free size/age-specific Care Kits at point of need

 throughout Queensland to